farazzaq1/take-home-assessment/README.md

 `uvicorn api.main:app --host 0.0.0.0 --port 8000`
 This will start the server on localhost:8000.

-# Building the Docker image
+# Building the Docker image :bulb:

 ## 1. Build the Docker image